dortania/OpenCore-Legacy-Patcher/README.md

 ## How to uninstall OpenCore?

-To remve OpenCore is actually quite simply:
+To remove OpenCore is actually quite simply:

 1. Remove OpenCore either from the USB or internal drive
   * You'll need to mount the drive's EFI partition, and delete the EFI folder